-I’m Zahira Kelly, a mami, writer, artist, mujerista, award-winning sociocultural critic, and speaker.
-Born in NYC and raised between Puerto Plata, Dominican Republic and the Bronx, by my mother and auntie who are both creative renaissance women.
+Zahira Kelly aka @Bad_Dominicana is an AfroDominicana mami, writer, artist (some may say ‘social media personality’), mujerista, award-winning sociocultural critic, and international speaker.
+Born in NYC and raised between Puerto Plata, Dominican Republic and the Bronx, by her mother and auntie who are both creative renaissance women.

-With gratitude, I have accepted an ‘¡ahora! award’ for my commitment to organizing and demonstrating the necessity for ethnic studies as a praxis for a better future en la comunidad, from Northwestern University’s Alianza and Latina and Latino Studies Program in May 2016.
-And an #afrolatinaswhorock award for being an afrolatina revolutionizing the world around me from aintilatina.com in October 2015.
+With gratitude, She has accepted an Advocacy and Leadership award at Afrolatino Festival 2017, an #AfrolatinasWhoRock award for being an Afrolatina revolutionizing the world around me from aintilatina.com in October 2015, and an ‘¡Ahora! award’ for commitment to organizing and demonstrating the necessity for ethnic studies as a praxis for a better future en la comunidad, from Northwestern University’s Alianza and Latina and Latino Studies Program in May 2016.

-My visual art is dedicated to highlighting AfroLatina and Women of Colors beauty and very much tied to my writing.
+Her visual art is dedicated to highlighting AfroLatina and Women of Colors beauty and very much tied to her writing.
 It has been exhibited at the Institute of Contemporary Art in Boston, among other galleries and publications.
-I traverse many mediums: watercolor, photography, pencil illustration, oils, acrylics, animation, digital painting and often mix them together.
-In my images I reexamine my bicultural upbringing, Indigenous displacement and neocolonial marginalized womanhood as well as concepts of fragility historically denied to lower class women of Afro-Descent.
-In my retro pinup inspired art I materialize women rendered invisible by an era and society that only prized middle to upper class white womanhood and beauty as a paragon of femininity.
+She traverses many mediums: watercolor, photography, pencil illustration, oils, acrylics, animation, digital painting and often mix them together.
+In her images she reexamines her bicultural upbringing, Indigenous displacement and neocolonial marginalized womanhood as well as concepts of fragility historically denied to lower class women of Afro-Descent.
+In her retro pinup inspired art she materialize women rendered invisible by an era and society that only prized middle to upper class white womanhood and beauty as a paragon of femininity.